How to Drive Safely in Bad Weather (The Complete 2021 Guide)

 If you spin out, slide off the road, and roll your car, it’s your collision coverage that will kick in to pay.
 Collision coverage will also pay for your vehicle’s damage when you collide with another vehicle or property.

 Comprehensive coverage will cover damage from weather damage that happens while your car is parked.
 It will also pay for fire, theft, and vandalism damage.

 Another couple of options for insurance that are beneficial for every to consider are:

 - Uninsured/underinsured motorist coverage which will protect you financially if the at-fault party doesn’t have insurance

-- An umbrella policy which provides a blanket of protection over car insurance and home owner’s insurance (if it’s with the same company as your auto policy).
+- An umbrella policy that provides a blanket of protection over car insurance and home owner’s insurance (this usually needs to be with the same company as your auto policy).

 Chances are pretty high that after you file a claim for an accident, your rates are going to rise for a while, often for around three years.